-After her return, she trained under a renowned Manhattan designer and author and studied at Harvard Graduate School of Design.
+Upon her return, she trained under a renowned Manhattan designer and author and studied at Harvard Graduate School of Design.
 In 1999, she started Pamela Hope Designs, and she has completed hundreds of design projects mostly in the Greater Houston area.

-Here are my thoughts for 2019 trends:
+Here are her thoughts for 2019 trends:

 Custom mirrors—at Pamela Hope Designs we love adding great mirrors to bathrooms.
 An interesting mirror with a great shape or a colorful or textured frame is an instant upgrade to any bathroom.
 When we are tight on space, we work with favorite frame shop.
 We can easily make odd sizes—very narrow, very wide or very tall mirrors that will complement the style and décor of the bathroom.

 Wallpaper—we hardly even consider doing powder rooms without wallpaper these days.
 The looks are endless and with the wide variety of papers available, there are price points for nearly anyone.
 Since powder rooms are usually small, this can be a touch of luxury at a lower cost than papering a large room.

 Interesting vanities—there are so many vanities today that selecting a design is really fun.
 We always consider storage too and if the client opts for an open concept vanity, we make sure to have a small piece of furniture or items like baskets or shelves available to corral bathroom necessities.